ariel17/notes/coursera/creative-writting/the-craft-of-plot/week2.rst

 many crises.
 And because of the promise you made to your dead brother, the war veteran, getting rid of Bugens isn't an option.

-Now remember, the development is where you outline what your characters want and what's standing in their way.
+Now remember: the development is where you outline what your characters want and what's standing in their way.

 Now it's time for the climax, this is the key narrative twist in your story.